Yola Combines Softness And Grit In Her Virtuosic View Of Americana

 Once Carter could sing again, she split her time between the renowned electronic group Massive Attack and Phantom Limb, a band she'd formed with several rock musicians.
 She hoped to gently nudge Phantom Limb in more of a harmony-rich folk-rock direction, a la Crosby, Stills, Nash & Young.
 It gave her a bit of ammunition when shows featuring an acoustic version of Phantom Limb got a strong response.
 People inevitably approached her afterward and said the band should play that way all the time.

 "I'd just throw fans in the band leader's direction, like, endlessly," she says with a grin.
 "Until he went, 'You know what?
 I've been hearing a lot that we should be moving in this rootsy direction.'
 And I'm like, 'Oh, really?
-That's great.'"
+That's great.' "

 Carter was closer to the music she really wanted to make, but still felt she was compromising a little too much.
 In the folk scene in Bristol, where she's based, she became friends with a guitarist named Kit Hawes, who helped her gain a sense of self-determination by teaching her the basics of his instrument.